sparrowcode/PermissionsKit/README.md

 }
 ```

-If you request locations, you can show both `.locationWhenInUse` & `.locationAlwaysAndWhenInUse`.
-If user allowed `always` mode, they can also change to `when in use` mode:
+If you are requesting location access, you can show both `.locationWhenInUse` & `.locationAlwaysAndWhenInUse`.
+If user had already allowed `always` mode, they can change to `when in use` mode:

 ```swift
 let controller = SPPermissions.dialog([.locationWhenInUse, .locationAlwaysAndWhenInUse])